Ayman-M-Ali/Random-Quotes-Generator/README.md

 •  Many features in JavaScript

-## Is there updates in the future?
+## Are there updates in the future?

-Sure, thereare many updates to enhance the performance and style by adding some feautres in js and adding new currency by users.
+Sure, there are many updates to enhance the performance and style by adding some features in js and adding new currency by users.
 To view the app, simply open the `index.html` file in your web browser.
 The app should display correctly in the browser.

 ## Conclusion